Ogston

 Ogston can refer to the following people or places.
 Ogston is a Scottish surname originating from ancient Moray and Aberdeenshire.
+It is believed to be related to the Gaelic word "òg" meaning "young," combined with the Scots word "toun," meaning "village" or "farm," according to Ancestry.co.uk.
+It potentially has Norse connections.
 The late Diana, Princess of Wales is claimed to be descended from a branch of the Ogston family.
 She was the 4th Great-Granddaughter of Alexander Ogston (1766-1838).